fnaumenko/isChIP/README.md

 ### Options description

 *Notes:*<br>
-For options that take a pair of values, one of them (or both) can be omitted.
+For options that take a pair of values, one or both of them can be omitted.
 In this case, it retains the default value.
-For example, `-G :5` means foreground level of 100% and background level of 5%; `–G :` does not change the settings.<br>
+For example, `-G :5` means foreground level of 50% and background level of 5%; `–G :` does not change the settings.<br>
 Enumerable option values are case insensitive.<br>
 Compressed input files in gzip format are acceptable.